opencrvs/opencrvs-core/README.md

 **English only**

 "en"

+In the [Zambia](https://github.com/opencrvs/opencrvs-zambia) resources package you can see how to set up OpenCRVS with a Content Management System.

 Run `yarn dev <supported-languages>` to up the OpenCRVS core dev environment (frontend and backend services in this repo start as local dev servers that will autoreload and dependencies are started via docker-compose) OR alternatively you may run the dependencies and the services in this repo separated in two diffrent terminal with `yarn compose:deps` (dependencies) and `yarn start` manually setting the supported languages string in a .env file.
 We also provide [tmux](https://github.com/tmuxinator/tmuxinator) commands.